Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

-The numerical flux $\fnum$ is entropy stable in the sense of Tadmor.
-This means that inequality \eqref{eq:fnum-EC-condition} holds and by applying this to \eqref{eq:Stabilitycomp2}, we get stability. \end{proof}
+since the numerical flux is entropy stable in the sense of Tadmor.
+This means that inequality \eqref{eq:fnum-EC-condition} holds and by summing \eqref{eq:Stabilitycomp3} up over all elements, we get stability. \end{proof}

-\section{Reference solutions}
+\section{Reference Solutions}

-In this section, analytical solutions to two well-known test problems will be determined.
+In this section, analytical solutions to two test problems will be determined.
 Furthermore, their coefficients in the normalised Hermite basis of the underlying PC method will be computed.
 This is done in order to quantify the accuracy of the numerical method in section \ref{sec:numerical-tests}.

-The reference solution to the stochstic Riemann problem with an initial shock in section \ref{subsec:reference-solutions_shock} was already investigated in \cite{pettersson2009numerical,pettersson2015polynomial} and is thus just briefly revised.
-It should be further stressed that we use a simplified recursion relation \eqref{eq:recursion_relation} compared to the one utilised in \cite{pettersson2009numerical,pettersson2015polynomial}.
-This improvement not just renders the calculations more straight forward, but further enables us to also apply the approach to most general orthogonal polynomials.
+The reference solution to the stochastic Riemann problem with an initial shock in section \ref{subsec:reference-solutions_shock} was already investigated in \cite{pettersson2009numerical,pettersson2015polynomial} and is thus just briefly revised.
+Yet, it should be stressed that we use a simplified recursion relation \eqref{eq:recursion_relation} compared to the one utilised in \cite{pettersson2009numerical,pettersson2015polynomial}.
+This improvement not just renders the calculations more straight forward, but further enables us to apply the approach to most general orthogonal polynomials.